IntersectMBO/cardano-node-tests/doc/smash/smash_tests_and_debugging_examples.md

-## Debugging issue with pool - example
+## An example of debugging an issue with a pool

 Here is an example of unusual behavior of a pool on `testnet` that could not be seen in any tool that tracks pools and at the same time, it could not be found in retired pools.